Quick/Quick/CONTRIBUTING.md

 ## Building the Project

-- Use `Quick.xcodeproj` to work on Quick.
+- Use `Quick.xcworkspace` to work on Quick.
+The workspace includes Nimble, which is used in Quick's tests.

 ## Pull Requests